Breathwork

 Story by Richard Dismukes

 A friend shared a story with me that highlights the connection between breathing and heart rate.
 He was exercising on a treadmill and maintaining his heart rate at 120 beats per minute.
 He had been walking for about 20 minutes when he received a routine text message that took his attention away from his breathing.
 He briefly responded to the text while walking at the same pace.
-When he returned his attention to the monitor, his heart rate had climbed to 160 BPM.
+When he returned his attention to his breathing and the monitor, his heart rate had climbed to 160 BPM in the 10 seconds, or so it took to look at the message.